Seoul Foreign School: Athletic facilities

 Seoul Foreign School has an indoor sports complex which houses two gyms, each with several basketball courts, indoor volleyball courts, as well as one weight training/fitness room.
 Also, located outside are two more basketball courts (next to the soccer field).
 More basketball courts can also be found on the British school playground.
 There is an artificial turf football (soccer) field, a sandpit for long jump, and a running track.
 There is also an indoor pool with two tennis courts situated above it.
 Two more tennis courts are situated adjacent to the British school playground.
 There is also a gymnastics room for various uses ranging from acrobatics workout to ballet practice.
 An additional four tennis courts are located on the roof of the cafeteria.
+In 2024, the school additionally created an indoor golf simulation.